seehuhn/go-pdf/docs/content/pdf/fonts/cmaps/tounicode.md

 ## Structure of a ToUnicode CMap File

 A ToUnicode CMap file is a text file (technically, a PostScript source file).
-The following information encoded in the file:
+The following information is encoded in the file:

 ### The CMap name